 Pursuant to Chapter 2256.006 of the Texas Government Code, Investment Officers and Financial Professionals shall exercise a standard of judgment, prudence, discretion, and care while overseeing investments.
 This course provides an overview of the characteristics of ethics, professionalism, and standards by which Investment Officers and Financial Professionals should adhere to.
 The course discusses standards of professional conduct, understanding ethics, compliance and professionalism, and making the case for good business ethics.

-Course 11080, Understanding Municipal Finance – 35 minutes
+Mutual Funds 101, Course 11431 – 35 minutes

-Public Funds Investment Act Video – 1 hour
+Public Funds Investment Act Video – 75 minutes

 The Public Funds Investment Act (PFIA), Texas Government Code, Section 2256.005 governs the investment of public funds in Texas and requires the treasurers, chief financial officers, and Investment Officers of government entities to complete training on topics pertinent to the act.